Wooden stud earrings . All handmade by designer Rowena Sheen at her studio in Ennistymon, Co, Clare, using sustainably sourced native Irish woods.

-These small pearl shaped studs are made with natural and ebonised native Irish yew wood and polished with Burren wildflower beeswax, to create contrast both in form and colour.
-They are attached to a sterling silver ear post with a butterfly back and measure 1cm x 1.3cm.
+These small diamond shaped wooden studs combine natural and ebonised native Irish yew to create contrast both in form and colour.
+They are attached to a sterling silver ear post with a butterfly back and measure 1.3cm x 1.3cm diagonally.

 Each piece is made from natural wood and so will be completely unique.
 While the size and shape will be as pictured, there is considerable variation in the colour and grain in every piece of wood.

 Rowena Sheen completed her degree in Craft Design from the National College of Art and Design in Dublin, specializing in metals and jewellery, and worked subsequently as a costume maker for theatre, film and TV.
 However, the desire to return to independent design work, as well as a longing to move home to the beautiful west of Ireland, prompted a return to Clare in 2016.
 Since then she has developed this range of unique handmade wooden jewellery which is made using, as far as is possible, native, sustainably sourced Irish materials.
 Rowena works out of her studio at the Courthouse Gallery in Ennistymon in Co.
 Clare.
 All of this wood is sustainably collected, often after winter storms or if a particular tree has to be cut down for some other reason.